 The Datteln 4 coal-fired power plant will be equipped with an advanced multi-step flue gas purification system, which will eliminate nitrogen oxides, dust and sulphur from the flue gas.

 Out of the total electricity produced, 413MW of traction current will be delivered to Deutsche Bahn’s grid for its railway system.
 The remaining 642MW will be transmitted to the region’s public electricity grid.

-Using combined heat and power technology, the Datteln 4 power plant will also produce approximately 1,000GWh of district heating, sufficient to supply for approximately 100,000 houses.
-It will provide district heating to Castrop-Rauxel and Dortmund-Bodelschwingh areas.
+Using combined heat and power technology, the Datteln 4 power plant will also produce approximately 1,000GWh of district heating, a sufficient supply for approximately 100,000 houses.
+It will provide district heating to the Castrop-Rauxel and Dortmund-Bodelschwingh areas.